WebberZone/contextual-related-posts/README.md

 * **Customisable output**:
 	* Display excerpts in post.
 You can select the length of the excerpt in words
 	* Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format
+* **Extensible code**: Several actions and filters to modify the output, add more options, etc.

 ### Donations